Ask a doctor about a prescription for ROBAXISAL COMPOUND 380 mg / 300 mg TABLETS

 Metocarbamol/Paracetamol

-Robaxisal compound provides relief from pain and muscle stiffness and serves as a treatment for painful muscle spasms.
+Robaxisal Compound provides relief from pain and muscle stiffness and is used to treat painful muscle spasms.

-The treatment with metocarbamol should be as short as possible.
-As painful symptoms disappear, your doctor will discontinue administration of the medication.
+Treatment with metocarbamol should be as short as possible.
+As the painful symptoms disappear, your doctor will stop the administration of the medicine.

 Warnings and precautions